cmseaton42/L5XJS/README.md

 # L5XJS

-A simple API designed to build and parse Allen Bradley *.L5X* files to empower users to automate PLC code generation.
+A simple API designed to build and parse Allen Bradley *.L5X* files in order to empower users to automate PLC code generation.

 > **NOTE**
 >